“Maak has a great team

 Dutch Transport Law

 Transport and logistics play an important role in the distribution process of products.
 Goods are imported and exported by air, sea and land.
+The Netherlands, often lauded for its efficient and well-developed transport system, has a comprehensive set of laws and regulations governing its various modes of transportation.
 Our Dutch transport lawyers in the Netherlands understand the challenges within the logistics chain.
 When doing business both nationally and internationally, agreements must be clearly laid out.
 What are the costs and risks in international transactions between buyer and seller in relation to transport, insurance, permits and customs formalities?
-Our lawyers will be happy to advise you on these matters.
+Transportation law in the Netherlands can be complex, making it advisable to get proper advice.
+Our Dutch transportation lawyers in the Netherlands will be happy to advise you on these matters.

 Maud van den Berg